marklogic/marklogic-docker/README.md

 2. Run a MarkLogic Docker container using latest release of Docker image and use the same volume mounted to the container running older release.
 ```
 $ docker run -d -it -p 8000:8000 -p 8001:8001 -p 8002:8002 \
-     --name MarkLogic_cont_1 \
+     --name MarkLogic_cont_2 \
      --mount src=MarkLogic_vol_1,dst=/var/opt/MarkLogic \
      -e MARKLOGIC_INIT=true \
-     -e MARKLOGIC_ADMIN_USERNAME=badmin101 \
+     -e MARKLOGIC_ADMIN_USERNAME={insert admin username} \
-     -e MARKLOGIC_ADMIN_PASSWORD=badmin101 \
+     -e MARKLOGIC_ADMIN_PASSWORD={insert admin password} \
-    ml-docker-dev.marklogic.com/marklogic/marklogic-server-centos:10.0-2-centos-1.1.0
+    store/marklogicdb/marklogic-server:10.0-9.1-centos-1.0.0
 ```
 3. Open the Admin Interface in a browser (http://<vm_ip>:8001/).
-4. When the Admin Interface prompts you to upgrade the databases and the configuration files, click the button to confirm the upgrade.
+4. When the Admin Interface prompts you to upgrade the databases and the configuration files, click the Ok button to confirm the upgrade.
+5. Once the upgrade is complete, Admin interface will reload with the new MarkLogic release.

 # Debugging